SparkPowerDesign/Meter-Cam-Pi/README.md

 meter-pub-timed.py - Allows the device to submit a picture on a timed interval and submit base64 encoded pic via mqtt.

+pid - Temp storage file for script process id (this is sloppy, needs fixing)